eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_review.md

 review:
     - questions:
         question: >
-            If an Arm processor is tracing another Arm processor on the same chip, what trace mode is used?
+            If an Arm core is tracing another Arm processor on the same chip, what trace mode is used?
         answers:
             - external trace
             - Self-hosted trace
         correct_answer: 1
         explanation: >
-            Because the processor being traced is not in the same software stack as the processor doing the tracing, the trace mode used is external trace.
+            Because the core being traced is not in the same software stack as the core doing the tracing, the trace mode used is external trace.

     - questions:
         question: >
-            If you want to see what instructions were executed by an Armv9-A processor, which trace component do you use?
+            If you want to see what instructions an Armv9-A core excuted, which trace component do you use?
         answers:
             - ETM
             - ITM